Francis Egan

 Francis Egan, sole-parent of four children, was not a union member – she was focused on earning and on survival rather than on the politics of unionism.
 As an independent thinker and straight-talker, she probably had a few choice insults to hurl at an ambitious young unionist like Evan Marshall.

-Within a few months, Marshal was president of the Restaurant Employers’ Union and Egan was part-owner of the new Barrier Cafe – a business she co-owned with her brother.
+Within a few months, Marshall was president of the Restaurant Employers’ Union and Egan was part-owner of the new Barrier Cafe – a business she co-owned with her brother.
 Soon the Barrier Cafe was providing packed lunches wrapped in oilskin for miners to put in their ‘cribs’ and take underground on shift.

 When war was declared, without the markets of Belgium and Germany, several mines were forced to close.
 Within six months, the number of jobs for miners had halved.
 If not for all the unemployed men arriving in Broken Hill looking for work, the Barrier Cafe – which had become known as Mrs Egan’s, would have been forced to close.
 There was no such thing as welfare for single mothers in 1915, but with young children to feed Francis Egan was used to hardship.